An Arizona lawmaker (who is also a minister) is under investigation for a Bible prank

 "This should not be about political retribution, and I'm worried with what I'm seeing so far," Cano said.

-Well before the complaint was filed against her, Stahl Hamilton apologized for her actions.
+Well before the complaint was filed against her, Stahl Hamilton apologized.
 In a speech delivered on the House floor, she said she never meant to desecrate the Bible or offend.

 A conversation about the separation of church and state, she said, would have been better started as an actual conversation — not a stunt like this.